 According the NSW plan for nature, nature positive means the environment is being repaired and regenerated.
 Cities and economies depend on healthy, functioning natural systems.
 This is the next step beyond current sustainability approaches of minimising negative effect, and instead focuses on the repair and regeneration of the environment.
 International, national and state governments and organisations set targets, develop nature positive frameworks and report on progress.
 The diagram above demonstrates the key elements of a nature positive approach.
-Our greening Sydney strategy provides more information about how we help regenerate the environment.
+Our greening Sydney strategy, urban ecology strategic action plan and forthcoming community greening framework provide more information on how we contribute to a nature positive environment.

 WINYA is majority Indigenous owned and controlled business, supplying workstations, sit-stand desks, task seating, lounges and storage, lockers and boardrooms through Indigenous employment focused manufacturing.
 Credit: Shyma Sreekanta, WINYA Priority 11.
 Support cultural, social, and economic outcomes for Aboriginal and Torres Strait Islander people through environmental action We acknowledge the incredible resilience of Aboriginal and Torres Strait Islander people who, despite unconscionable adversity, continue to remain connected to, and protectors of, Country.
 We will always respect Indigenous cultural and intellectual property and never use Aboriginal and Torres Strait Islander knowledge without full, prior and informed consent.
 We commit to community involvement and to invest, remunerate, listen, learn and work together on tangible ways to heal Country.
 The City of Sydney maintains carbon neutral status for our operations through the purchase of carbon credits.
 We will continue to purchase high quality carbon credits from Aboriginal carbon farming projects to address unavoidable emissions, offering social, cultural and economic benefits.
 This aligns with our organisational commitment to reconciliation as detailed in our Reconciliation Action Plan.
 Country-centred An action in our local strategic planning statement: City plan 2036 is to recognise Aboriginal and Torres Strait Islander peoples through land use planning, including designing with Country in mind.
-The NSW Government's Connecting with Country framework incorporates Aboriginal and Torres Strait Islander perspectives in the built environment in ways that protect Aboriginal interest and selfdetermination.
+The NSW Government's Connecting with Country framework incorporates Aboriginal and Torres Strait Islander perspectives in the built environment in ways that protect Aboriginal interest and self-determination.
 This is a key opportunity to return to more sustainable and environmentally responsible ways of restoring land and waterways.
 It's a great starting point for responding to Country and positive tangible benefits for communities.
 We aim to use a Country-centred approach when developing new programs and projects.
 It will include truth telling, working with Indigenous cultural knowledge holders, cultural heritage, recognition in the public domain, and economic development.